EliotKhachi/publicZk/202211210512/README.md

 There can be an exception introduced to the table that no longer makes your natural key unique.

+If our table were tracking holiday parties and their host, then we can have records of the same holiday events in the same year by different people.

 |holiday|year|joy_factor|host|
 |-----|----|----|---|
 |Christmas|2022|0.85|Eliot|